ANTH 101: Introduction to Physical/Biological Anthropology

 If the College of Marin server is down and you can not contact me via Moodle or my school email you can contact me via my personal email email@example.com, but PLEASE, ONLY in an emergency.

-All enrolled students are required to login to the class Moodle website by 6pm Wednesday, January 16, 2013 to hold their spot in the class.
-If a registered student does not login to the class site during this 24-hour period, his or her spot may be given to a student on the waitlist.
-(The waitlist is long and there is a shortage of class spots to meet the demand; so know that I will honor the waitlist if you do not confirm your spot and begin the course as required.)
+Again, due to the compressed nature of this course all enrolled students are required to login to the class Moodle website by 12 am Tuesday, June 17th, 2014 to hold their spot in the class.
+If a registered student does not login to the class site by this date, his or her spot may be given to a student on the waitlist.
+(Generally the waitlist is long and there is a shortage of class spots to meet the demand; so know that I will honor the waitlist if you do not confirm your spot and begin the course as required.)

-There are no official prerequisites for this course, however, due to the amount of reading and writing in this course and it is highly recommended that students be eligible for ENGL 120 or ENGL 120SL.
+There are no official prerequisites for this course, however, due to the amount of reading and writing and technical vocabulary in this course, it is highly recommended that students be eligible for ENGL 120 or ENGL 120SL.

 Larsen, Spencer Clark.
 2012.
 "Essentials of Physical Anthropology: Discovering Our Origins".
 Second Edition.
 New York: W.W.
 Norton & Company.

-Students may purchase their books online by visiting COM's online bookstore, or students may buy the books at the COM campus.
+Students may purchase the Larsen text online by visiting COM's online bookstore, or by visiting the COM campus bookstore.

 Downloadable ebook version ($70): http://books.wwnorton.com/books/detail.aspx?ID=4294973014